 Coming home from math class, late in the afternoon, I saw a hawk.

 Flying up, up and over.
-Against bands of clouds, far away a band of blue.
+Between bands of clouds, far away, a band of blue.
 The nearer clouds darker, the nearest a dark and glistening galena gray hanging over the highway, draggling its frayed edge just above our heads.

 Frayed edge?
 As if the sky were neatly woven cloth, warp and weft at right angles?
 I’m translating too politely.

 When I see that friable, fractal, weeping edge of cloud, what I see reverberates more gutturally.
 Not cloth so much as the eroding bank of the sky.

 What I see is something up there in the air that feels deeper, visceral, menstrual even.
 The heavy weight of plum dark clouds waiting to drop more water on this wet world.

 It had been raining just earlier, but now the sun came slanting low.
 Clear light, late in the day, falling the way a sentence falls — left to right.